 The gains amounted to £10,000 on each policy so Tom will need to pay extra tax of £4,000, worked out as £20,000 @ 20% (40%-20%).

 You can find out more about savings and tax in the HMRC savings manual.

-For more information on how PPI pay outs are treated for tax and tax credit purposes, see our News piece: Had a PPI claim and on a low income?
+For more information on how PPI pay-outs are treated for tax and tax credit purposes, see our news article Had a PPI claim and on a low income?
 If so, read this.